vevladdd/ROE-Waterfall/README.md

 # Waterfall configs for ROEngines (work in progress)
 Waterfall configs for ROEngines.
 Zorg and Nertea are the authors of the used templates.
 Thanks to them.
-I only applied them to the engines.
+I only applied the templates to the engines.
 There are also BDB_HTP_vernier.cfg and BDB_HTP_vernierVac.cfg included.
 These templates are from BDB.
 I did not modify them.

 ## Engines Configured: